-- Monitor progress towards targets for pupils with SEND and those eligible for the Pupil Premium. - Analyse and interpret relevant school, local and national data and report findings to SLT and Governors. - Work with staff to develop effective ways of bridging barriers to learning through: - - $\circ$ assessment of needs. - o monitoring of teaching quality and pupil achievement. - personalised target setting. - Collect and interpret specialist assessment data to inform practice. - Engage with other agencies to gain guidance about best practice and disseminate learning to colleagues working with the child(ren).
+- Monitor progress towards targets for pupils with SEND. - Analyse and interpret relevant school, local and national data and report findings to SLT and Governors. - Work with staff to develop effective ways of bridging barriers to learning through: - - \circ assessment of needs. - monitoring of teaching quality and pupil achievement. - personalised target setting through My Support Plans. - Collect and interpret specialist assessment data to inform practice.

+• Engage with other agencies to gain guidance about best practice and disseminate learning to colleagues working with the child(ren).